Cement Tile Installation and Care

 Read all instructions before ordering and starting the installation.
 Contact us if you would like a referral to a professional installer in your area.
 Cement tiles are designed to provide lasting beauty for decades.
 Each tile is hand-made and unique, and color will vary from tile to tile.

 Tesselle cement tiles can be installed on floors, walls, ceilings and counter tops.
-Outdoor installations are only recommended for climates where temperatures do not fall below freezing (32 degrees Fahrenheit) as tiles may crack when exposed to cold weather.
-Avoid installations where there will be standing water.
-Some colors, particularly saturated blues and greens will gently fade over time with direct sun exposure.
+Ensure that there will be proper drainage.
+Some colors, particularly saturated colors and blues, reds and greens may fade with direct sun exposure.
 Add a layer of paste wax (see below) to extend color life.
-Colors closer to the natural light grey color of cement will show less color change.

 - Inspect your tiles.
 Remember, Tesselle Cement Tiles are designed to provide lasting beauty for decades.
 Each tile is hand-made and unique, and color will vary from tile to tile.

 - Store in a moisture-free environment, and allow tiles to dry prior to installation.

 - Remove any residue on the tile with a clean cloth.

 - Tesselle cannot be responsible for product that has been altered.

 - Please read our California Proposition 65 Information and wear a face mask that prevents inhalation of dust particles while handling the tiles during unboxing, cutting and installation.